jetbrains-academy/RL-Maze-solver/Theory/Key Definitions/task.md

 **State**: a single element in the environment.
 In our case, a state is a cell.

-**Agent**: an entity that can interact with the environment with via actions.
+**Agent**: an entity that can interact with the environment via actions.
 The agent exists in a state.
 Our agent is visualized as the blue dot in the example in the previous task.

 **Action**: a function an agent can invoke from a given state to move to another state.
 Our possible actions are move up, move down, move left, and move right.